Tasmania has one of the highest fire fatality rates per capita in Australia and heating is the number 2 cause of home fires.

 - Be careful with the disposal of ashes from the hearth or wood heater.
 Ashes can take up to five days to cool.
 Always place ashes in a metal container.
 Dispose of ashes well clear of your home and pour water over them

 Supervise and educate your children:

 - Supervise your children at all times, especially around fire, cooking and heating.

 - Don’t let your children use fire – helping with lighting the fire or burning off makes children think that they can control fire.

 - Lock away matches and lighters – just like you lock away medicines and other dangerous household substances.

 - Teach your children to tell you about any unattended matches or lighters they find and reward them for their honesty.

 - Lead by example – reduce the risk of fire by using fire, heating and electricity safely.

-- Have working photoelectric smoke alarms in all bedrooms, hallway and living areas.
+- Have working smoke alarms in all bedrooms, hallway and living areas.